How to Prevent Kitchen Sink Clogs

 Note: Plumbing tools, such as a drain snakes or drain augers require expertise and can be dangerous to a user with little or no experience.
 The improper use of manual and powered drain cleaning tools to dislodge kitchen sink clogs may cause injury to your person or undue damage to your plumbing systems.

 If you have reached this stage in the process and have not cleared the clogged drain, we recommend you contact a licensed and experienced plumber.
 EVERYDAYPLUMBER.com will respond to your plumbing needs in a timely fashion and you will be met by one of the most experienced plumbers Tampa has to offer.
 Have your inspection and estimated repair done by an EVERYDAYPLUMBER.com professional today.

 Proper Kitchen Sink Usage to Avoid a Kitchen Sink Clog

 Never pour cooking oil, hamburger grease or other fats down your kitchen drain.
 As they cool, the grease solidifies and sticks to your pipes.
 Over time, this can cause a serious kitchen sink clog that can be difficult to eliminate without calling a qualified plumber.
 Instead, place grease and cooking oils into a separate receptacle and dispose of them with your solid waste in the garbage.
 It’s also a good practice to use a strainer in your sink to keep food waste, jewelry and other items from washing down the drain or disposal and becoming stuck.
-Regularly flushing your kitchen sink with boiling water can help loosen any grease or food matter stuck inside the drain pipes and prevent a kitchen sink clog.

 Proper Garbage Disposal Operation to Avoid a Kitchen Sink Clog